rclevy/RotationCurveTiltedRings/README.md

 The MATLAB versions of these scripts were used to derive the rotation curves presented in Levy et al. 2018: https://ui.adsabs.harvard.edu/abs/2018ApJ...860...92L/abstract

+Please see examples for use in the code headers.